Stephen Oris Drew

 "I'm going to be real direct about Stephen.
 I think Stephen should have been out there playing before now, frankly.
 I, for one, am disappointed.
 I'm going to be real candid and say Stephen and his representatives are more focused on where Stephen is going to be a year from now than going out and supporting the team that's paying his salary."

 Drew's agent Scott Boras defended his charge, stating that Drew had always made an all-out commitment to playing the game.
 He finally returned to the line-up on June 27th, going 1 for 4 in a game against the Atlanta Braves.
 He only hit .193 with 2 homers and 12 RBI in 40 games, though, and on August 20th was traded to the Oakland Athletics in return for minor league infielder Sean Jamieson.
-He did better with Oakland, displacing Cliff Pennington from the shortstop spot and hitting .250 in 39 games with 5 homers and 16 RBI, to finish the year with a bating line of .223/.309/..348 in 78 games.
+He did better with Oakland, displacing Cliff Pennington from the shortstop spot and hitting .250 in 39 games with 5 homers and 16 RBI, to finish the year with a batting line of .223/.309/.348 in 78 games.
 He went 4 for 19 with a pair of doubles as the Athletics lost to the Detroit Tigers in the ALDS.
 Not in a position to negotiate a long-term contract on favorable terms, he decided to sign a one-year deal with the Boston Red Sox on December 17th, for $9.5 million.
 However, shortly after the start of spring training, he suffered a concussion when hit by a pitch on March 7th and did not play any spring games after that, starting the season on the disabled list as a result.
 He was cleared to return to action by a physician designated by Major League Baseball on April 2nd, although he first needed to get into playing shape, having had almost his entire spring training wiped out by the concussion.
 The Red Sox activated him on April 10th.
 He played 124 games for the Red Sox, hitting .253 but with 29 doubles, 8 triples and 13 homers from the bottom of the line-up, while flashing some good glove work.
 However, he was in a postseason-long slump at the plate, as he hit .133 in the ALDS, .050 in the ALCS and .158 in the 2013 World Series.
 He did collect two key RBIs in the Red Sox's win over the St. Louis Cardinals in the Fall Classic however, on a sacrifice fly in Game 4 and a solo homer in Game 6, contributing important runs to Boston wins both times.
-With young Xander Bogaerts now ready to start for the Sox however, there was a question about his longer-term future with the team, however.
+With young Xander Bogaerts now ready to start for the Sox however, there was some question about his longer-term future with the team.